- Search The Registry

 *On this date, in 1873, the Colfax Massacre happened.
 Also called the Colfax Riot, the violence erupted in Grant Parish Courthouse in Colfax, Louisiana.

 This was when the White League, a paramilitary group intent on securing white rule in Louisiana, clashed with Louisiana's almost all-Black state militia on Easter Sunday that year.
 The resulting death toll was staggering.
 Only three members of the White League died.
 But 150 Black men were killed in the encounter.
-Of those, nearly half were murdered in cold blood after they had already surrendered.
-The incident again showed President Ulysses S. Grant how hard it would be to guarantee the rights and the safety of Blacks in the South.
+Nearly half were murdered in cold blood after they had already surrendered.
+The incident again showed President Ulysses S. Grant how hard it would be to guarantee blacks' rights and safety in the South.

 After the end of the American Civil War, the Ku Klux Klan and other white supremacist organizations had been growing in strength in the South.
-Prior to the war, white Southern Democrats had enjoyed a great deal of governmental power.
+Before the war, white Southern Democrats had enjoyed a great deal of governmental power.
 But when the war ended, Democrats were no longer powerful.
 Northern Republicans controlled the nation's government.
 They placed federal troops in Southern cities to keep that control.
 Southerners deeply resented this imposition.

-Southern Democrats, however, feared that Blacks would not only vote Republican, but would be considered equal to their White former masters.
+Southern Democrats, however, feared that Blacks would not only vote Republican but would be considered equal to their White former masters.
 Conflicts between Republicans and Democrats in Louisiana were particularly frequent in 1872.
-That year, the state election produced two governors, both claiming to be the legitimate one.
-When the federal government supported the Republican governor by sending federal troops to Louisiana, the white residents of the state refused to cooperate.
+That year, the state election produced two governors claiming to be the legitimate ones.
+When the federal government supported the Republican governor by sending federal troops to Louisiana, the state's white residents refused to cooperate.

-Louisiana whites formed their own "shadow" government and their own army, the White League.
-While the worst violence occurred in Colfax, other incidents were sparked in Coushatta, when the White League murdered six Republicans, and in New Orleans, when 30 were killed and 100 more wounded.
+Louisiana whites formed their own "shadow" government and their army, the White League.
+While the worst violence occurred in Colfax, other incidents were sparked in Coushatta, when the White League murdered six Republicans, and New Orleans, where 30 were killed and 100 more wounded.
 In response to these incidents and others throughout the South, President Grant ordered federal troops to restore order.
 But most of the relief was temporary.